-Construction started on the project in December 2017 and it is expected to be fully operational before the end of 2018.
+The project is expected to be producing at full capacity before the end of 2020.

 Kennedy Energy Park will connect to the national grid via existing transmission infrastructure and will provide enough electricity to power 30,000 homes.
 The project is a catalyst project for the much larger Kennedy Wind Farm, which is a key component of the Queensland Government’s Powering North Queensland Plan.

 Visit the Kennedy Energy Park website to learn more about the project.

 As part of our off-take agreement we will also purchase a proportion of the large-scale generation certificates from Kennedy Energy Park.

 Large-scale generation certificates make renewable energy and projects more financially competitive.